Brightspace/testcafe-reporter-slack/README.md

-# DEPRECATED
-I don't maintain this repo (anymore).
-Just fork and alter it

-# TestCafe Reporter Slack
+# TestCafe Reporter Slack for face-ui-automation

 ### testcafe-reporter-slack

 This is a reporter for [TestCafe](http://devexpress.github.io/testcafe).
 It sends the output of the test to [Slack](https://slack.com/).

 ## Purpose :dart:

 Once configured the reporter sends test results to Slack channel, e.g.

 ![Slack report - success](assets/slack-report-success.png)